matters-in-media-art/mattersinmediaart.org/lending-time-based-media.md

 ### Spares and consumables

 * Enter details of filters, lamps etc. Prior to the installation find out how many hours the lamps and filters last.
 Manufacturers have data on this.
 However, these figures are affected by the amount of dust in the space and also how the equipment is switched on and off.
-Enter the estimated cost into the budget template and ensure that spares are on hand.
+Enter the estimated cost into the [budget calculator]({{ site.url }}//downloads/loanbudgetcostassessmenttemplate.xls)  and ensure that spares are on hand.
 * Equipment failure – what spares do you have available if/when this happens?
 What is the procedure for notifying the lender?
 What does the borrower have permission to do?

 ### Key qualities / key requirements

 A description of both the specific and ephemeral elements necessary to maintain the integrity of the artwork.
 Decisions about what constitutes integrity are based on information gathered from the artist and other sources, relating to the essential nature of the artwork and its components.
 Some things to consider:

-* If the artist has said that specific qualities are important (such as light level, sound, wall colors etc) can these be measured to establish a reference
+* If the artist has said that specific qualities are important (such as light level, sound, wall colors, etc.), can these be measured to establish a reference?
-* A non-technical description of what the viewer experiences can often be a valuable guide to installation
+* A non-technical description of what the viewer experiences can often be a valuable guide to installation.
 * Are there fixed dimensions, such as image size or gallery dimensions?
 * Must the equipment be arranged or configured in a specific way?